Northeastern-Science-Magazine/nusci-backend/README.md

 # Contribution Guidelines

-1. Find a 'New Ticket' to be assigned a ticket from the Project Board, and ask to be assigned.
+1. Find a 'New Ticket' you find interesting from the Project Board, and ask to be assigned.

 2. Once assigned, create a new branch off ```main``` named with the issue number and the ticket name formatted as follows: